 How to Season Your Heatlie BBQ Hot Plate

-Turning your Heatlie BBQ on for the first time can be an exciting moment and marks the start of decades of quality barbecuing for years to come.
+Turning your Heatlie BBQ on for the first time can be an exciting moment and marks the start of decades of quality barbecuing.
 As such, it can be tempting to immediately cook your favourite meats and veggies on your new BBQ.
 However, to deliver the best results on your Heatlie mild steel or stainless-steel hotplate, it's beneficial to take the time to prepare your BBQ before you start cooking with it.

 Why is Seasoning Your BBQ Plate Important?